We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Know the warranty policy

 For example, the 10-year limited warranty covers defects in the materials.
-If the surface develops an indent over 1 inch after proper use, Purple will replace it.
+If the surface develops an indent over 1 in after proper use, Purple will replace it.

 It’s likely that you’ll need someone to help carry your new mattress to the bed and lift it onto the bed platform.